ksu-is/NFL-Tracker/README.md

 # NFL-Tracker
-Code to look up players stats during the season to compare with others players across the league Using ESPNs website to pull data from
+Trying to make a code to look up players stats during the season to compare with others players across the league Using ESPNs website to pull data from
-Pulling up players game logs throughout the season
+Pulling up players stats throughout the season

+Code does not run, but the idea was there